 7. Eat a Healthy Diet

 Eating a healthy diet helps you on multiple levels, mind, body, and spirit.
 I’m not going to take much time here talking about diet as this could be a whole blog in and of itself.
-I remember years ago I found myself in the hospital having all sorts of tests for my heart as I was having dizzy spells and feeling like I was going to faint.
+I remember years ago I found myself in the hospital having all sorts of tests for my heart as I was having dizzy spells.
 After spending 3 or 4 days in the hospital, reading a novel and getting lots of rest in between tests, I realized I was only suffering from stress.
 The tests came out perfectly normal but I knew I needed to take better care of myself.
 I had been putting myself last on the list.
-I went to a naturopath and changed my diet big time.
-I had to be very strict and I took a lot of specific vitamins and supplements.
+I went to a naturopath and changed my diet.
+I had to be strict at first and I took a lot of vitamins and supplements.
 It was incredible the change I felt in my energy levels, my mood, my sense of being able to affect change in my life and in my confidence.
 I definitely feel healthier and happier now since I started taking care of my needs.
 I’m not as strict anymore but I try to stay as healthy as possible, it is so worth it!
 My prayer for you is that you can add some of these ideas into your life so you can feel happier and healthier and make a positive difference in your life!

 Sleep and Purpose Study: